Kino-Man1/FFF-Class-Unlucky-Antagonist/README.md

 Year 396 A.R. - A new mutiny erupts within the Constellation fleet.

 Year 399 A.R. - Von Sternenstaub and the rebels reach an agreement.
-The mutineers are permitted to escape to the east, finding refuge in the nation formed by the remnants of the Commando, primarily the Blodstjerne principality.
+The mutineers are permitted to escape to the east, finding refuge in the nation formed by the remnants of the Commando, the Blodstjerne Principality.
 The agreement states that anyone can join their exile, sparking a massive migration to the principality.

 Year 450 A.R. - The Great Plague spread throughout the Seal of Dunes.